jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Foundational Five are solution\-agnostic if they are properly implemented and fully enabled.
 The Foundational Five
 1\.
  Modern authentication with phish\- resistant credentials
-1\.
+2\.
  Least Privileged Access applied to the entire technology stack
-1\.
+3\.
  Threat\- and risk\-free environments
-1\.
+4\.
  Posture management for compliance and the health of devices, services, and assets
+5\.
-1\.
-Automatic cloud backup and file\-syncing
-for user and business\-critical data
+ Automatic cloud backup and file\-syncing for user and business\-critical data
 Protect Users and Customers and Empower Users, Customers, and Developers Protect Users and Customers and Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 124
-25Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime 26Microsoft Digital Defense Report 2023What is the Optimal Ransomware Resiliency State? continued Chapter 2 The State of Cybercrime
+25 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+26 Microsoft Digital Defense Report 2023

+What is the Optimal Ransomware Resiliency State? continued Chapter 2 The State of Cybercrime
-A threat\- and risk\-free environment is defined as an environment protected by proactive measuresthrough tools and technologiesto prevent ransomware.
+A threat\- and risk\-free environment is defined as an environment protected by proactive measures—through tools and technologies—to prevent ransomware.
 These include malware detection, endpoint detection and response, vulnerability management, security operations